nimimo Logonimimo

 Limitations and transparency

 This assessment was conducted by an AI model (Claude, by Anthropic) through static code analysis and architecture review.
-The full codebase was reviewed — cryptographic implementations, authentication flows, API routes, input validation, dependency security, and infrastructure configuration.
+The full codebase was reviewed — cryptographic implementations, authentication and ownership verification, the public v1 API and published SDK, the creator-monetization surface, admin endpoints, input validation, dependency security, and infrastructure configuration.

 nimimo is a self-custodial system.
 This means users are responsible for their own recovery files and device security.
 If you lose your device and have not created a recovery card, your funds cannot be recovered by anyone — including nimimo.
 This is by design, not a limitation.